kmontag/NK2Reshift/README.md

 This script supports Live 12.3 and up.
 Many features will probably work in earlier versions of Live, but YMMV.

+This is an unofficial script.
+Any issues should be [reported](../../issues) to this repository, not to Ableton.

-Note that this script uses recent APIs which are subject to change in future Live versions.
-Things should be pretty stable in practice, but please [file an issue](../../issues) (in this repository, not with Ableton) if you see any breakage after updating Live.
+Note that NK2Reshift uses recent APIs which are subject to change in future Live versions.
+Things should be pretty stable in practice, but please file an issue if you see any breakage after updating Live.

 ### Usage